Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 If the hosted feature layer contains multiple layers, follow these steps to allow editors to update feature geometry and attributes on some layers and update attributes only on others:

-Editors can edit geometry and attributes for any layers that are checked.
+Editors can edit geometry and attributes for any layers that have the toggle button enabled.

-7. Click Save at the bottom of the Settings tab.
+- Click Save at the top of the Settings tab.

 Control edit access based on an editor's username

-As the layer owner or an organization administrator, you can configure the hosted feature layer to record the username of the user who creates or updates data in the feature layer.
+As the item owner or an organization administrator, you can configure the hosted feature layer or hosted table to record the username of the user who creates or updates data in the layer.
 This is useful if you need to contact editors when you have questions.

-Keeping track of the username of a feature creator or an editor also allows you to restrict which features users can see or update.
+Keeping track of the username of a feature or row creator or an editor also allows you to restrict which data users can see or update.

-2. Open the item page for the hosted feature layer.
+- Open the item page for the hosted feature layer or hosted table.

-4. Scroll to the Feature Layer (Hosted) Settings or Feature Layer (Hosted, View) Settings section and check Keep track of who edited the data (editor name, date and time) to track editors' usernames and further control what editors can see and do with hosted feature layers.
+- Scroll to the Feature layer (hosted) or Table layer (hosted) section and enable the Keep track of who edited the data (editor name, date and time) toggle button to track editors' usernames and further control what editors can see and do with the layer.

 By default, the Editors can see all features setting is enabled.
-Now you can apply the following additional restrictions to the hosted feature layer or its dependent feature layer views.
+Now you can apply the following additional restrictions to the hosted table, hosted feature layer, or the feature layer's dependent views.
 These are useful if the hosted feature layer or feature layer view is going to be used in crowdsourcing apps in which you want to limit what contributors see or what control each contributor has over the data.

-5. If you want editors to only see the features they create, select Editors can only see their own features (requires editor tracking) under the What features can editors see setting.
+- If you want editors to only see the features or rows that they create, select Editors can only see their own features (requires editor tracking) under the What features can editors see setting.

 Enable this option if the layer contains sensitive or proprietary information, such as medical records or research data for which editors may only have clearance to work with the data they collect.

-6. If you don't want users other than the layer owner or organization administrator to see any features, including those they add, choose Editors can't see any features, even those they add under the What features can editors see setting.
+- If you don't want users other than the item owner or organization administrator to see any features or rows, including those they add, choose Editors can't see any features, even those they add under the What features can editors see setting.

 Enable this option when the editor doesn't need to or shouldn't see newly added features.
 For example, if you have people collecting survey information from the public using apps such as ArcGIS Survey123, you may not want anyone using the app, even those providing survey input, to see the information the survey respondents provide, as it could be private or sensitive information such as the respondent's home address.